humanbeing1981/Rpi-SC-and-PIR-sensor/README.md

 ctrl o #to save
 ctrl x #to exit

-##(4) Simple ode for SC to test the osc messages coming from python using the PIR sensor. (you can put your code here).
+##(4) Simple code for SC to test the osc messages coming from python using the PIR sensor. (you can put your code here).

 1. sudo nano filename.scd # choose a filename ( I used "mycode.scd")
 2. enter the following SC code (or your code):